SeleniumHQ/selenium-ide/docs/api/plugins/introduction.md

 });
 ```

-#### Request Error
+#### Request error

-Request error will happen when a request is invalid, for example request a resource that doesn't exist, like [fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API), such requests **resolve** the promise with errors attached on them.
+A Request error will occur when a request is invalid, for example a request for a resource which doesn't exist, like [fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API).
+Such requests **resolve** the promise with errors attached on them.

 ```js
 browser.runtime.sendMessage(SIDE_ID, payload).then((response) => {